National Parks in America

 Hot Springs National Park, Arkansas

 Water.
 That's what first attracted people, and they have been coming here ever since to use these soothing thermal waters to heal and relax.
-Rich and poor alike came for the baths, and a thriving city built up around the hot springs.
 Together nicknamed "The American Spa," Hot Springs National Park today surrounds the north end of the city of Hot Springs, Arkansas.
 Come discover it for yourself.

 Great Smoky Mountains National Park, North Carolina/Tennessee